sfigg/commercialization-public/docset/customize/mdm/healthattestation-csp.md

 -   Place the device in a watch list to monitor the device more closely for potential risks.
 -   Trigger a corrective action, such as enabling VSM using WMI or a Powershell script.

-<a href="" id="bootmanagerrevlistversion"></a>**BootManagerRevListVersion**
+<a href="" id="oskerneldebuggingenabled"></a>**OSKernelDebuggingEnabled**
-<p style="margin-left: 20px">This attribute indicates the version of the Boot Manager that is running on the device, to allow you to track and manage the security of the boot sequence/environment.</p>
+<p style="margin-left: 20px">OSKernelDebuggingEnabled points to a device that is used in development and testing.
+Devices that are used for test and development typically are less secure: they may run unstable code, or be configured with fewer security restrictions required for testing and development.</p>

-<p style="margin-left: 20px">If BootManagerRevListVersion = \[CurrentVersion\], then allow access.</p>
+<p style="margin-left: 20px">If OSKernelDebuggingEnabled = 0 (False), then allow access.</p>

-<p style="margin-left: 20px">If BootManagerRevListVersion != \[CurrentVersion\], then take one of the following actions that align with your enterprise policies:</p>
+<p style="margin-left: 20px">If OSKernelDebuggingEnabled = 1 (True), then take one of the following actions that align with your enterprise policies:</p>

 -   Disallow all access
--   Disallow access to HBI and MBI assets
+-   Disallow access to HBI assets
 -   Place the device in a watch list to monitor the device more closely for potential risks.
 -   Trigger a corrective action, such as such as informing the technical support team to contact the owner investigate the issue.

+<a href="" id="bootappsvn"></a>**BootAppSVN**
+<p style="margin-left: 20px">This attribute identifies the security version number of the Boot Application that was loaded during initial boot on the attested device</p>

+<p style="margin-left: 20px">If reported BootAppSVN equals an accepted value, then allow access.</p>

+ <p style="margin-left: 20px">If reported BootAppSVN does not equal an accepted value, then take one of the following actions that align with your enterprise policies:</p>

+- Disallow all access
+- Direct the device to an enterprise honeypot, to further monitor the device's activities.

 <a href="" id="bootmanagersvn"></a>**BootManagerSVN**
 <p style="margin-left: 20px">This attribute identifies the security version number of the Boot Manager that was loaded during initial boot on the attested device.</p>